Haruma-VN/Tre/README.md

 - Unpack and Pack RSGP (PGSR, RSG, etc.).
 - Unpack and Pack RSB (OBB, SMF, etc.).
 - Split and Concat PopCap JSON: Can also patch JSON and generate the patch for JSONs.
 Adding diff to compare Localization PopCap Lawnstrings, now the tool can simply diff the json very fast without using WinDiff.
+- PopCap RTON ~ JSON Conversion: Can do RTON to JSON, JSON to RTON.
+Can also support PvZ2C's RTONs and the tool will provide you the key.

 ## Third Party Libraries